pingcap/docs-cn/tidb-resource-control.md

 > **Note:**
 >
 > - When you bind a user to a resource group by using `CREATE USER` or `ALTER USER`, it will not take effect for the user's existing sessions, but only for the user's new sessions.
-> - The TiDB cluster automatically creates a `default` resource group when it is initialized.
+> - TiDB automatically creates a `default` resource group during cluster initialization.
+For this resource group, the default value of `RU_PER_SEC` is `UNLIMITED` (equivalent to the maximum value of the `INT` type, that is, `2147483647`) and it is in `BURSTABLE` mode.
 Statements that are not bound to a resource group are automatically bound to this resource group.
 This resource group does not support deletion, but you can modify the configuration of its RU.

 #### Bind the current session to a resource group